akemin-dayo/PreferenceOrganizer2/redditpost.md

 * Added Malay translation — special thanks goes to Antman_Avengers for offering to translate!

+* Added Italian translation — special thanks goes to Giacomo Menchi for offering to translate!

 * Fixed an issue on iOS 10 and 11 where an extraneous space would appear above PreferenceOrganiser 2's categories.

 * Fixed an issue on iOS 10 and 11 where the "Wallet and Apple Pay" button would erroneously appear underneath PreferenceOrganiser 2's categories.